-Happy fall to everyone, my favorite seasons of the year are upon us.
+Happy fall to everyone, my favorite seasons of the year are upon us so let’s see decorating shelves for fall.
 Yes friends, you heard correctly, this girl is all about fall and colder weather.

 So, for me decorating shelves for fall with acorns seems fitting.

 I have collected many over the years.
 As a result, I have 100’s and here’s how they stay perfectly.

 How to Preserve Acorns

 After collecting acorns give them a good wash in warm soapy water and lay them on a towel to dry.

 Next, preheat your oven to 180 degrees.
 Meanwhile, take out a sheet pan and lay the dried acorns in a single layer.
 Put the sheet pan into your preheated oven for one hour.
 This step is important to kill tiny bugs that may be hanging out inside the acorns.

 Lastly, spray the acorns with polyurethane and they will last for years.
 My acorns for example, are six years old and look perfect so this step is well worth the time.

 Besides decorating with acorns, I add other natural elements such as dried lavender with old fabric I cut into small pieces to add texture and a collected look.
 The antique butter pats inside an ironstone soup tureen and a gilded walnut add a pretty touch.